MicrosoftDocs/sdk-api/sdk-api-src/content/oleidl/nn-oleidl-idroptarget.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IDropTarget
+ - oleidl/IDropTarget
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - OleIdl.h
 api_name:
  - IDropTarget
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IDropTarget interface

 ## -description

 The <b>IDropTarget</b> interface is one of the interfaces you implement to provide drag-and-drop operations in your application.
 It contains methods used in any application that can be a target for data during a drag-and-drop operation.
 A drop-target application is responsible for:
 <ul>